BoXHED/BoXHED2.0-source-code/packages/boxhed_kernel/boxhed_kernel/plugin/README.md

 Write Your Own Plugin
 ---------------------
-You can plugin your own modules to xgboost by adding code to this folder, without modification to the main code repo.
+You can plugin your own modules to boxhed_kernel by adding code to this folder, without modification to the main code repo.
 The [example](example) folder provides an example to write a plugin.

 List of register functions
 --------------------------
-A plugin has to register a new functionality to xgboost to be able to use it.
+A plugin has to register a new functionality to boxhed_kernel to be able to use it.
 The register macros available to plugin writers are:

  - XGBOOST_REGISTER_METRIC - Register an evaluation metric
  - XGBOOST_REGISTER_GBM - Register a new gradient booster that learns through gradient statistics
- - XGBOOST_REGISTER_OBJECTIVE - Register a new objective function used by xgboost
+ - XGBOOST_REGISTER_OBJECTIVE - Register a new objective function used by boxhed_kernel
  - XGBOOST_REGISTER_TREE_UPDATER - Register a new tree-updater which updates
    the tree given the gradient information